PanosK92/panoskarabelas/source/content/blog/posts/hdr_in_under_10_minutes.md

 }
 ```
 - **White point:** Typically a value around 300.
 You might hardcode this value into the shader to get going.
-- **Rec.709 vs. Rec.2020:** Rec.709 defines the standard color space for HD, while Rec.2020 broadens this palette for UHD content.
+- **Rec.709 vs. Rec.2020:** Rec.709 defines the standard color space for HD, Rec.2020 broadens this palette for UHD content.
 - **ST.2084 (PQ Curve):** The PQ curve, central to the HDR10 standard, maps brightness levels to align with human visual perception, capable of displaying up to 10,000 nits.

 # Step 3 - Materials